-It used to be considered the norm for bright high school students from small towns to graduate from their high schools or colleges and move to a major city or metropolitan area, but today, many of those transplants are returning to their roots.
+It used to be considered the norm for bright high school students from small towns to graduate from their high schools or colleges and move to a major city or metropolitan area.
+But today, many of those transplants are returning to their roots.
 This is partly due to the economy and factors like student loan debt and rising housing costs.
-When paired with other stressors of city living, many professionals are opting for a lower cost of living paired with a simpler way of life.
+When paired with other stressors of city living.
+Many professionals are opting for a lower cost of living paired with a simpler way of life.

 According to Fast Company, “while 35% of freelancers live in cities…47% live in the suburbs…and a not inconsiderable 18% live in rural areas.”.

 Moreover, careers such as social work and medicine are more clearly drawing the connections between the benefits of minimizing ‘brain drain’ via careers and academic preparation that work in conjunction with each other.
-U.S. News and World Report quotes David Luoma in noting that “Studies show that one of the biggest predictors of [practicing in] a small town is coming from one… One of the biggest predictors was the size of your high school graduating class.”
+U.S. News and World Report quote David Luoma in noting that “Studies show that one of the biggest predictors of [practising in] a small town is coming from one… One of the biggest predictors was the size of your high school graduating class.”

-With over 80 percent of U.S. companies offering flexible work options to employees, it can only benefit employers’ options to widen their perspective nets and allow for remote work options.
+With over 80 per cent of U.S. companies offering flexible work options to employees.
+It can only benefit employers’ options to widen their perspective nets and allow for remote work options.

 Do you live in a remote area of the country?